daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 1) Clone this Git repository to the local hard drive.

-2) Navivate to the folder named 'meds-app-daniel-fryze-web' (the one containing i.e. files: 'package.json' and 'server.js') which resides inside the project parent git directory  which is directly inside the parent directory.
+2) Navivate to the folder named 'meds-app-daniel-fryze-web' (the one containing i.e. files: 'package.json' and 'server.js') which resides inside the project parent directory.

 3) Install all _npm_ dependencies required by the project using the command: